 Sledgehammer Games' Call of Duty: WWII was released on Friday, 03 November 2017.
 The game went on to score a huge launch weekend, grossing more than $500 (£382) million.
 Can you even remember where you were that weekend?

 Activision and Sledgehammer Games took a considerable risk when they decided to turn back the clock all the way to WWII.
 I guess it paid off.
-Call of Duty: WWII earned half a billion dollars for Activision and sold twice as many copies as last year’s Call of Duty: Infinite Warfare.
+Call of Duty: WWII earned half a billion dollars for Activision and as last year’s Call of Duty: Infinite Warfare.
 Activision’s sales figures account for retail and digital sales.
 Call of Duty: WWII also set the day one record for digital game sales on PlayStation 4.

 "We challenged our players to get their squads back together and they answered the call, with the highest number of players we’ve ever seen on current gen consoles and PC," said Eric Hirshberg, CEO of Activision.